-New episodes are posted weekly.
+New episodes are posted as they become available.

 True faith leads to fearlessness – boldness, confidence, and assurance – that, regardless of whether I understand things, regardless of whether I like them, regardless of whatever thing I am faced with or forced to go through, God is Who He says He is, and He will do what He says He will do.

 When we look at our environment, we are rewarded with Frustration.
 But even a negative emotion like frustration can be used for a holy purpose.
 It is a journey all of us must take that brings us from Frustration to Faith.

 As we draw near to the second coming of Christ there is a prophetic urgency that brings both the same promise and the same meaning that John the Baptist did when he says that the axe is laid to the root of the tree.